Endress+Hauser: Foundation and beginnings

 The company was founded as L Hauser KG on 1 February 1953 by Swiss engineer Georg H Endress (1924–2008) and German banker Ludwig Hauser (1895–1975).
 Starting capital was a modest 2,000 Deutsche Mark; the first ‘operating facility’ was a room in Hauser's apartment in Lörrach, Germany.
 The business has been trading under the name Endress+Hauser since 1957.

 In the beginning, the company sold level instruments produced by the British company Fielden Electronics.
 Soon after, Georg H Endress started to develop his own devices.
 In 1955, he registered his first patent and set up a production facility.
 The company broadened its offerings by incorporating new measurement principles and explored business opportunities in additional countries.

 An Endress+Hauser Promass F Flow meter.

 The first foreign subsidiary was established in 1960 in the Netherlands.

 In 1968, a holding company was registered in Switzerland.
 In 1970, Endress+Hauser entered the US and Japanese markets.

 Family ownership of the Endress family and generational transition

 In 1975, co-founder Ludwig Hauser died; the Endress family became sole shareholder.
 In the following years, the company expanded through acquisitions and start-ups.

-In 1977, Endress+Hauser Flowtec AG was founded at the headquarters in Reinach, serving as a development center for the flow measurement business area.
+In 1977, Endress+Hauser Flowtec AG was founded at the headquarters in Reinach, as a development center for the flow measurement business area.
 Among the first products were magnetic inductive flowmeters.

 Measurement value recording and liquid analysis were added as other fields of activity, followed later by pressure and temperature measurement technologies.

 In 1979, Klaus Endress, the son of the founder, joined the company.
 In 1995, he took over the position as the group's CEO from his father and company founder, Georg Endress.
 By that time, Endress+Hauser had grown into a global company with 4,339 employees and generated revenue of CHF 679.6 million.